ritik-3/credit-card-fraud-detection/README.md

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.

 ## Contact
-For any questions or inquiries, please contact [Your Name](mailto:your-email@example.com).
+For any questions or inquiries, please contact Ritik Sunil Khapre, emial- ritik.khapre5202@gmail.com.